Overview of the main topics you will encounter in Unit 2

 EARTHQUAKE: Seismic Waves

-During an earthquake, rocks shake neighbors, which shake neighbors, making waves moving away from quake.
+During an earthquake, rocks shake neighbors, which shake neighbors, making waves moving away from the quake.

-P (or push) waves are normal sound waves, and go through solid, liquid, gas.
+P (or push) waves are normal sound waves and go through solid, liquid, or gas.

-S (or shear) waves slower, don’t go through liquids (know Earth’s outer core is known to be liquid because P but not S waves go through).
+S (or shear) waves are slower, and don’t go through liquids (know Earth’s outer core is known to be liquid because P but not S waves go through).

 Seismic waves shake buildings and may knock them down.

-Increase of 1 in Richter magnitude means increase of 10 in ground motion, and increase of 30 in total energy (magnitude-3 quake moves ground 10 times more than a magnitude-2 quake, which moves ground 10 times more than a magnitude-1 quake).
+An increase of 1 in Richter magnitude means an increase of 10 in ground motion, and an increase of 30 in total energy (a magnitude-3 quake moves the ground 10 times more than a magnitude-2 quake, which moves the ground 10 times more than a magnitude-1 quake).

-Can just feel magnitude-1 quake, magnitude-5 damages buildings, biggest (about magnitude-9) far bigger than atomic bombs.
+Can just feel a magnitude-1 quake, magnitude-5 damages buildings, biggest (about magnitude-9) is far bigger than atomic bombs.

 For each increase of 1 in magnitude, quakes become about 10 times less common.

-But because increase of 1 in magnitude means increase of about 30 in energy, most energy release (and most damage) in few big, rare quakes.
+But because the increase of 1 in magnitude means an increase of about 30 in energy, most energy is released (and most damage) in few, big, rare quakes.

 Quakes occur especially where big blocks of rock are moving past each other.